PC-98: Graphics

 Drawing 8 color characters and 16 color background.

-A standard PC-98 has two μPD7220 display controllers (a master and a slave) with 12 KB and 256 KB of video RAMs respectively.
+A standard PC-98 has two μPD7220 display controllers (a master and a slave) with 12 KB and 256 KB of video RAM respectively.
 The master display controller provides video timings and the memory address for the character generator, and the character generator generates a video signal from two bytes of the character code and a single byte of the attribute.
 The font ROM contains over 7,000 glyphs including the single-byte character set JIS X 0201 and the double-byte character set JIS X 0208, although early models provided the double-byte character set as an option.
 Each character has a variety of display options, including bits for secret, blinking, reverse, underline, and three intensity bits (grayscale or RGB).
 The other display controller is set to slave mode and connected to 256 KB of planar video memory, allowing it to display 640 × 400 pixel graphics with 16 colors out of a palette of 4096.
 This video RAM is divided into pages (2 pages × 4 planes × 32 KB in 640 × 400 with 16 colors), and the programmer can control which page is written to and which page is output.
 The slave display controller synchronizes with the master, so the text screen can be overlapped onto the graphics.

 The high-resolution machines (PC-98XA, XL and PC-H98) offered an 1120 × 750 display mode and aimed for tasks such as CAD and word processing.

 The PC-9801U (optional) and VM introduced a custom chipset GRCG (GRaphic CharGer) to access several planar memory in parallel.
 The PC-9801VX introduced a blitter chip called the EGC (Enhanced Graphic Charger).
 It had raster operations and bit shifting.

-In 1993, NEC introduced a 2D Windows accelerator card for PC-98, called the Window Accelerator Board, which employed a S3 86C928.
+In 1993, NEC introduced a 2D Windows accelerator card for PC-98, called the Window Accelerator Board, which employed an S3 86C928.
 Video cards for C-bus, local bus and PCI are also available from other manufacturers.
 DirectX 7.0a is the last official supported version for PC-98.